SoaringSaber/DWRPG/README.md

 Before you play, please do the following...

+## For Windows
 * Install PYTHON 3.13 through the Microsoft Store.
-* Open the Command Prompt to this folder, either by using the context menu and clicking "Open in Command Prompt" or cd'ing to it.
+* Open the Command Prompt to the folder that holds game files.
 * Download the required library "pynput" by typing:
   "pip install pynput"
+## For Linux
+* Install PYTHON 3.13.
+* Open the terminal to the folder that holds game files.
+* Download "pynput" through pip.
-* Afterwards, you're all set!
+Afterwards, you're all set!

+## Note:
 Please launch the game from "a.py", as it is the launcher.

 You can do this by launching through python itself, or by typing: